Medical Terms Glossary

 - Primary lateral sclerosis (PLS)

-Multiple Sclerosis MS Multiple Sclerosis is a chronic, inflammatory disease that
+Multiple Sclerosis MS Multiple Sclerosis is a chronic, inflammatory disease that affects the brain and central nervous system.

-Muscular Dystrophy The muscular dystrophies are a group of genetic diseases characterised by progressive weakness and degeneration of the skeletal muscles that control movement.
+Muscular Dystrophy MD The muscular dystrophies are a group of genetic diseases characterised by progressive weakness and degeneration of the skeletal muscles that control movement.

 Nausea A feeling of sickness with an inclination to vomit

-Nervous System Neurological (essentially means "to do with the nervous system") Note the the nervous system doesn't just refer to the nerves.
+Nervous System Neurological (essentially means "to do with the nervous system") Note the nervous system doesn't just refer to the nerves.
 It refers to the system of cells, tissues and organs that regulates the body's responses to internal and external stimuli.
 In humans it consists of the brain, spinal cord, nerves, ganglia and parts of the receptor and effector organs.

 Non-cancerous skin lesion Benign skin lesion A region of skin that has suffered damage through injury or disease and that is not cancerous.
 Eczema, psoriasis and benign cysts near the surface of the skin are 3 examples.